schibsted/spid-tech-docs/resources/articles/migration-service.md

 The migration for the user is initiated from the login view of the [Auth flow](/flows/auth-flow/), forgot password view of the [Auth flow](/flows/auth-flow/), or the [Forgot password flow](/flows/password-flow/).

+**Note:** Users are not migrated on signup to allow for a way to create a user account without importing old data.

 The login flow migration is done in 4 steps in total.

 1. The user logs in,